 To get started, perform the following steps on your Linux machine or Raspberry Pi that will connect to the USB Accelerator.

-Install the Edge TPU runtime and Python library:
+Install the Edge TPU runtime and Python library (and to also update them later):

 wget https://dl.google.com/coral/edgetpu_api/edgetpu_api_latest.tar.gz -O edgetpu_api.tar.gz --trust-server-names